emustudio/emustudio.github.io/_documentation/user/_doc/rasp/rasp-cpu.md

 # CPU "rasp-cpu"

 RASP CPU is the core of the RASP virtual computer.
-Its purpose is to execute RASP program composed of RASP instructions which is stored in the RASP memory.
+Its purpose is to execute the RASP program composed of RASP instructions which are stored in the RASP memory.
 The CPU is therefore connected with the memory.

 To run 'interactive' RASP programs (programs reading user input and writing something to the output), input and output tapes are needed.
-They are included there in default RASP configuration.
+They are included in the default RASP configuration.

 ## Supported instructions